So, you’re starting your search for vacant land? You came to the right place.

 One benefit of off-market deal making is you are likely the first person to reach out to the owner of a parcel.

 If the owner has not listed their land, they are probably not actively looking to sell.
 But there are certain triggers to look for in a landowner that indicate a willingness or desire to sell.
-Just because someone has not listed their land does not mean they wouldn’t be open to transacting.
+Just because someone has not listed their land certainly doesn’t mean they wouldn’t be open to transacting.

 Another benefit of searching for off-market vacant land is skipping the broker fees.
 This kind of direct purchasing can allow you to offer more money directly to the owner of the property, or skip fees that are usually incurred with a listed property.